DennisLarsson/PCA_plotting/README.md

 If your individuals aren't aligned like mentioned in the second point, you have to realign them (copy paste) in the .gtx file before running the script (scroll to the very bottom of the gtx to find the actual individuals).

-if you have something like this:
+if you have something like this (download and open in text editor if format is weird):
 D47
 2
 D471       110110 130130 120120 130130 130130 130130